Middletown Thrall Library presents

 FedLaw

 This site links to legal home pages that actually maintain the information.
 As its name suggests, FedLaw primarily includes links to federal laws, rules, and regulations, federal judicial decisions, and general research and reference sources.
 It is nicely presented with explanatory information as needed.
 The topical and title index, an alphabetical listing, not a search engine, is comprehensive and a good place to start research.
 The original FedLaw site has undergone large scale changes with information relocated in two different sites.
 FedLaw has been moved to the Center for Regulatory Effectiveness.
-Also the legal section of FirstGov covers much the same information that was found in the original FedLaw namely links to federal laws, rules, regulations, federal judicial decisions, and general research and reference sources.
+Also, the USA.gov website covers much of the same information that was found in the original FedLaw, namely links to federal and state laws, rules, regulations, and general research and reference sources.

 FindLaw